Doppelkopf: Normal game

-The 10 of hearts (often called the Dulle) is the highest trump in every normal game as well as any suit solo.
+The 10 of hearts (often called the Dulle or Tolle) is the highest trump in every normal game as well as any suit solo.
 Except for hearts solo, there are actually more trumps than non-trump cards.
 One noteworthy result of this rule is that there are only six non-trump cards left in hearts, making this suit more likely to be trumped in the first trick it is played.
-The normal game in a version suitable for children and beginners was released in 2019 under the name Doublehead Kids in cooperation with the German Doppelkopf Association.

-Marriage
+Wedding

-When a player has both queens of clubs or obers of acorns, he usually declares "marriage" (Hochzeit).
-This will form a partnership, the red team, with the first other players to win a trick.
-Apart from this, the game is played like a normal game.
-If, however, the player who declares "marriage" makes the first three tricks, he will instead play a diamond solo game against the other players.
+A player who has both queens of clubs or Obers of acorns, usually declares a "Wedding" (Hochzeit).
+The 'suitor' will then form a partnership, the Re team, with the first other player to win a trick.
+Otherwise, the game is played like a normal game.
+If, however, the suitor makes the first three tricks, that player must play a diamond solo against the other players.

-The player can also decide not to announce marriage, in which case he plays a silent solo (stilles Solo).
-This is played like a normal diamond solo; the only difference being that the other players do not know from the start they are playing against a solo.
-Apart from this, the game is scored like a normal solo (times three for soloist, normal for all others).
+A player may choose not to announce a Wedding and instead play a silent Solo (stilles Solo).
+This is played like a normal diamond solo, except that the defenders do not know at the start they are playing against a Solo.
+Apart from this, the game is scored like a normal Solo (times three for soloist, normal for all others).

-Solo games
+Solo contracts

-A player can announce a solo game if he would like to.
+A player can announce a solo game if they wish.
 These games change the status of trump cards; the player also must play against the other three players.
-He will get thrice game value-added (or subtracted) from his scoreboard in case of a win (or a loss).
+They will get thrice game value-added (or subtracted) from their scoreboard in case of a win (or a loss).

 The kinds of solo games are, according to the official rules: